1. Purpose

 Personal transactions by employees

-• Nor must employees participate in the consideration of any issue which has significance for themselves or their related parties, such that the person concerned must be considered to have a special personal or financial interest in the issue.
+• Nor may employees participate in the consideration of any issue which has significance for themselves or their related parties, such that the person concerned must be considered to have a special personal or financial interest in the issue.

 Advance clearance

-Office or position in other financial institutions/business activity
+Elected office or position in other financial institutions/business activity

 Capital management

-Furthermore, a potential risk exists that employees may have incentives to accept an undesirably high level of risk on behalf of the company for their own financial benefit.
-To prevent undesirably high risk, guidelines have been established for capital management in the company – including maximum interest-rate and credit spread risk and maximum limits for each counterparty.
+Furthermore, there is a potential risk that employees may have incentives to take undesirably high risks on behalf of the company for their own financial benefit.
+To prevent such an undesirably high risk, guidelines have been established for capital management in the company – including maximum interest-rate and credit spread risk and maximum limits for each counterparty.
 Company employees are not entitled to bonuses, which also contributes to an extremely low risk of potential conflicts of interest related to capital management.
-The return on the liquidity portfolio is to be measured against similarly composed reference indices – the OB Money Market 3 Month Index and the OB Treasury Bills < 180 days index with weightings of 60 and 40 per cent respectively – which provide a natural basis for comparison when investing in securities with low interest-rate and credit risk.
+Return on the liquidity portfolio must be measured against a composite reference index, “OB Money Market 3 Month Index” and the “OB Treasury Bills < 180 days index” with a respective weighting of 70/30.
+This is a natural comparison when investing in securities with a low interest and credit risk.

 Remuneration